wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 -------------

-Stableflow's architecture is built around several core concepts:
+Stableflow's architecture is built around several foundational concepts:

 * **System**:  The highest level entity representing the system of interest as a whole.
-* **Host**:    A physical or virtual processor, capable of hosting one or more contexts of execution.
-This normally corresponds to a single machine or device.
+* **Host**:    A physical or virtual processor that can run one or more execution contexts.
+This typically corresponds to a single machine or device.
-* **Process**: A single context of execution, capable of executing one or more nodes sequentially.
-This normally corresponds to a single thread or operating system process.
+* **Process**: A single execution context that can run one or more nodes sequentially.
+This typically corresponds to a single thread or operating system process.
-* **Node**:    The fundamental unit of computation that meets a specific functional specification.
+* **Node**:    The basic building block that implements a specific system behavior.

-These concepts interact to form a distributed system capable of instantiating and running complex workflows across a distributed collection of devices.
+These concepts work together to form distributed systems capable of running sophisticated workflows across multiple devices.

 ------------------------------------
 Core concepts and Their Interactions